Marie Sharp

-Marie Sharp (born 1940) is a Belizean entrepreneur most recognized for her internationally known habanero-based pepper sauces.
+Marie Sharp (born 1940) is a Belizean entrepreneur.
+She is recognized for her internationally known habanero-based pepper sauces.
 Prior to opening her own firm, she worked as a teacher and as an executive secretary for the Citrus Company of Belize.
 Since 1981, she has been producing pepper sauce and in 2016 was inducted into the Hot Sauce Hall of Fame.
 She is the founder and owner of Marie Sharp's Fine Foods Ltd.

 Early life

 Marie Sharp was born in 1940 in Belize City in British Honduras.
-Her parents were originally from San Pedro Town on Ambergris Caye, but moved to Belize City shortly before her birth.
-The couple separated when she was eight years old, and Sharp moved with her father to Dangriga, because of the schooling opportunities.
+Her parents were originally from San Pedro Town on Ambergris Caye.
+They moved to Belize City shortly before her birth.
+The couple separated when she was eight years old.
+Sharp moved with her father to Dangriga, because of the schooling opportunities.
 In San Pedro, most schools taught only Spanish, but in Dangriga, she quickly learned the Garifuna language and attended school where English was taught.
 Graduating from high school in 1958, Sharp passed her Senior Cambridge Exams.